oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ## Summary of steps
 1. Prepare for installation of OAuth2 Proxy
 2. Install OAuth2 Proxy
-3. Disable Verrazzano auth proxy and Verrazzano monitoring operator
+3. Shutdown Verrazzano auth proxy and Verrazzano monitoring operator
 4. NGINX ingress controller configuration changes
 5. Migrate each console to use OAuth2 Proxy
 6. Update Fluentd config